DCPUTeam/DCPUToolchain/docs/sources/tools/preprocessor/syntax.rst

     Includes the specified file recursively.

-.. ppdirective:: .EQUATE name "value"
+.. ppdirective:: .EQUATE name value
-                  .EQU name "value"
+                  .EQU name value
-                  .DEFINE name "value"
+                  .DEFINE name value

-    Defines the specified preprocessor constant with name `name` to evaluate to the specified value `value`.
+    Defines the specified preprocessor constant with name `name` to evaluate to the specified value `value`.  `value` is from the first character to the end of the line, including whitespace.
+The toolchain preprocessor at this stage does not support using `\\` to wrap lines.

     When `name` is located in the source text from now on, it will be replaced with `value`.

 .. ppdirective:: .UNDEF name